muratk5n/thirdwave/en/README.md

 ---

-Wages have been growing aroung 5% YoY
+Wages have been growing around 5% YoY

 ```
 2021-10-01    4.901961